 - Brutus overrules Cassius and insists they allow Antony to speak at Caesar's funeral, and Antony incites the crowd to riot with his speech, decisively swinging public opinion against the assassins.

 - Brutus again overrules Cassius and says they must advance and give battle at Phillipi, rather than bide their time as Cassius suggests, resulting in their final, total defeat.

 - Green-Eyed Monster: Every conspirator except (maybe) Brutus is motivated by this.

 - Guilt by Coincidence: Cinna the Poet gets killed by the Mob because he unfortunately shared a name with one of Caesar's murderers.
 An added irony is that the murdered Cinna was a good friend of Caesar.

 - Have a Gay Old Time: Everywhere.
-Words like "lovers" are used quite innocuously—resulting in snickers in high school English classes everywhere.
+Words like "lovers" are used between men (with the old meaning of "good friend"), resulting in snickers in high school English classes everywhere.